 This guide cuts through the uncertainty.
 We clarify exactly what happens when you withdraw a UK visa application: which costs are refunded (and when), how to cancel correctly, and the legal implications of your decision.
-You’ll also learn key 2025 rule changes, like the extended settlement period and tighter refund policies after biometrics.
+You’ll also learn the current rules on refunds after biometrics, the position for applicants using the UK Immigration: ID Check app, and the immigration consequences of withdrawing while relying on section 3C leave.

 By the end, you’ll know: